Miroslav Klose

-Early and personal life
+Early life

-Klose was born on 9 June 1978 in the Silesian city of Opole, Poland.
+Klose was born in the Silesian city of Opole, Poland.
 Both of his parents were professional athletes.
 His father, Josef Klose, was also a professional footballer who played for Odra Opole before leaving Poland in 1978 to play for French club Auxerre.
 His mother, Barbara Jeż, was a member of the Poland women's national handball team.
-Josef Klose was an Aussiedler whose family had remained behind when Silesia was ceded to Poland after World War II.
+Josef Klose belonged to a German minority in Poland, an Aussiedler whose family had remained behind when Silesia was ceded to Poland after World War II.
 In 1986, then eight-year-old Miroslav joined his father in Kusel, West Germany, knowing only two words of German.
 Klose developed his footballing skill and passion with local club SG Blaubach-Diedelkopf, which at the time was in the West-German seventh division.
 He was also an apprentice carpenter.

-Klose and his wife Sylwia have twin sons, Luan and Noah.
-In a 2007 interview with Der Spiegel, he stated that at home, he and his wife speak Polish to their children, who learn German in school.
-Klose relinquished Polish citizenship at age 18, opting to keep his German passport.